Created By Robert Baldwin

 Purpose of the Web Site

-Up and running since Feb 1, 2010, this web site offers work from 30 years in Art History including 240 essays and articles, an archive of 55,000 images of Western art in two thousand Powerpoint slide shows by subject matter (members only), 4 slide shows of 200 art works in Italy arranged by city for tourists planning trips, 30 thematic bibliographies, syllabi for 8 courses in Renaissance and Baroque art, Gender, and Landscape, detailed outlines and summaries of major historical points for 150 art works from the Survey course (1400-present), a section on primary texts featuring 19th-century American writings on Indians and Manifest Destiny; videos of select lectures in Renaissance art (to be expanded), and 1700 of my art photos, mostly close-ups, on the Art Galleries page.
+Up since Feb 1, 2010, this web site offers a selection of writings from 30 years in Art History including 250 essays and articles, an archive of 73,000 images of Western art in 2,300 Powerpoint slide shows by subject matter (members only), an archive of 1,100 slide shows of 60,000 images by major artists before 1920 (members only), 4 slide shows of 200 art works in Italy arranged by city for travelers, 30 thematic bibliographies, syllabi for 8 courses in Renaissance and Baroque art, Gender, and Landscape, detailed outlines and summaries of major historical points for 150 art works from the Survey course (1400-present), a section on primary texts featuring 19th-century American writings on Indians and Manifest Destiny; videos of select lectures in Renaissance art (to be expanded), and 1700 of my art photos, mostly close-ups, on the Art Galleries page.

 The 3,050 pages of scholarly material can be searched for keyword in the white SEARCH box at right.
 This site targets a larger, educated public while offering materials useful for young professors creating courses in late Medieval, Renaissance and Baroque art, Gender (1300-1775) and Landscape (1300-2000).